How Important Is Diet To Your Health?

 To avoid cardiometabolic diseases like heart disease, diabetes, and stroke, there’s likely nothing more important than following a healthy diet, asserts newly published research in the Journal of the American Medical Association (JAMA).1

-Using data that dissected the diets of 702,308 American adults who died from cardiometabolic diseases in 2012, the scientists found that nearly half of those deaths – 45.4% – were linked with 10 dietary factors.
+Using data that dissected the diets of 702,308 American adults who died from cardiometabolic diseases, the scientists found that nearly half of those deaths – 45.4% – were linked with 10 dietary factors.

 Salt | Top Killer

 The single biggest dietary risk was salt.
 A diet high in salt, or sodium-chloride, accounted for nearly 10% of the total diet-related deaths.

 The study’s authors defined a high-salt diet as more than 2,000 milligrams of sodium consumed daily.
 (The average American takes in about 3,500 milligrams of sodium per day.)
 Heart-health organizations like the American Heart Association and the Pritikin Longevity Center recommend no more than 1,500 milligrams of sodium daily.

 10 Dietary Factors and Their Impact On Health

 The 10 dietary factors (listed from highest to lowest health risk) were:

 - High sodium intake (more than 2,000 mg of sodium daily):

 - Low intake of nuts and seeds (fewer than five 1-ounce servings a week):